 Judgment forecasting is a prediction made by someone familiar with your business — typically either the business owner or another senior leader — relying on organizational knowledge and experience to provide an expectation of the year’s income and expenses.

 Quantitative forecasting is more systematic and uses historical revenue data from your own business to follow tendencies and predict market progression.
 Recorded revenue data from other businesses in your industry also can be used to influence your quantitative forecast.

-What’s the best way to forecast revenue?
+So, what’s the best way to forecast revenue?
 The answer can vary.
 Many business owners use a combination of each revenue forecasting method.
-By merging the 2, your analysis benefits from the precise, historical data as well as the intuitive advantage that comes from years of experience.
+By merging judgment and quantitative forecasting techniques, your analysis benefits from precise, historical data as well as the intuitive advantage that comes from years of experience.